 Jessica McGoff | @jcmcgoff

 Observant, whip-smart, and ready to make you think about that piano wire scene from Audition again, McGoff is a worthy watch.
 She’s got a soothing Scottish accent and the uncanny ability to make heavy duty film analysis look effortless.

-McNeal consistently delivers well-researched, reflective, and hilarious takes on the ooky spooky, bizarre, and everything in between.
+Leitz consistently delivers well-researched, reflective, and hilarious takes on the ooky spooky, bizarre, and everything in between.
 Their analysis of The Holy Mountain (above) is a stupid good time, and their love of Phantom of the Paradise is contagious (and for the initiated, very relatable).
-McNeal is somewhere between Mystery Science Theatre and the coolest kid in your film studies class and I love it.
+Leitz is somewhere between Mystery Science Theatre and the coolest kid in your film studies class and I love it.

 (author’s note: since the title of this article does not reflect this, it’s worth clarifying that McNeal is non-binary)

 Luiza Liz | @luizaliz